-Be Prepared and Plan Ahead.
 When possible, assign two responsible, older student assistants to each emergency exit.
 Teach them how to assist the other students off the bus.
-Assign another student assistant to lead the students to a "safe place" after evacuation.
-However, you must recognize that there may not be older, responsible students on the bus at the time of the emergency.
+Assign another student assistant to lead the students to a safe place after evacuation.
+However, you must recognize that there may not be older, responsible students on the bus at the time of an emergency.
 Therefore, emergency evacuation procedures must be explained to all students.
-This includes knowing how to operate the various emergency exits and the importance of listening to and following all instructions given by you.
+This includes knowing how to operate of the various emergency exits, and the importance of listening to and following all instructions given by you.